 “A man shall be satisfied with good by the fruit of his mouth: and the recompense of a man’s hands shall be rendered unto him.”

 It should come as no shock to anyone that I use words on a daily basis.
-I talk, write, sing, preach, teach, and even give dating advice to second-graders on my school bus (but that’s a different story).
+I talk, write, sing, preach, teach, and even counsel second-graders on my school bus regarding their poor dating choices (but that’s a different story).

 I am a word farmer, and my mouth could be compared to one of those big machine-thingys (non-farmer terminology) that spreads seed across a field.
 From morning till evening I am like a John Deere pulling a seed drill (farmer terminology), planting row after row of something that should grow.

 The hope is that whatever I am planting will produce a good harvest.
 And if I am planting good seed, then I will be satisfied with the “good fruit.”

 Don’t Work, Don’t Eat

 But it is important that we pay attention to the negative side of this, not just the “fruitful” positive.
 The New Living Translation of Proverbs 12:14 reads, “Wise words bring many benefits, and hard work brings rewards.”